The Untapped Power of Linguistic Diversity

 Missed Opportunities

-We Keep Repeating, “What we know is not the problem.
+“What we know is not the problem.
 What we do with it is.”

 None of this is new.

-That’s what makes it hard to justify.
+That’s what makes it difficult to justify.

 What we are seeing nationally is not just a gap in implementation—but a misframing of the problem itself.
-Multilingual literacy is still too often positioned as a subset of reading, rather than as the full integration of language, knowledge, and meaning-making across content areas.
+Multilingual literacy is still too often positioned as a subset of reading rather than as the full integration of language, knowledge, foundational skills, and meaning-making across content areas.
 Until that framing shifts, systems will continue to treat multilingual learners as deviations from the norm rather than as central to how literacy is actually developed.

 What Actually Works

-“Alignment—not effort—is what accelerates outcomes.”
+“Coherence is what accelerates outcomes.”

 When systems begin to work for multilingual learners, the shift is immediate.